the-turing-way/the-turing-way/reproducible_environments.md

 <a name="Making_and_using_environments"></a>
 ### Making and using environments

 Conda automatically installs a base environment with some commonly used software packages.
-It is possible to just work in this base environment, however it is a good practise to create a new environment for each project you start.
-To create an environment use `conda create --name your_project_env_name` followed by a list of packages to include, for example to create an environment called Project_One that includes the packages scipy and matplotlib:
+It is possible to just work in this base environment, however it is good practise to create a new environment for each project you start.

+To create an environment use `conda create --name your_project_env_name` followed by a list of packages to include.
+To include the packages scipy and matplotlib, add them to the end of the command:
 ```
 conda create --name Project_One scipy matplotlib
 ```

-When you create an environment you have to include at least one package.
-To create the environment with specific versions of certain (or all) packages use `=package_number`, e.g. to specify scipy 1.2.1 in the above environment
+You can specify the versions of certain (or all) packages by using `=package_number` after the name, e.g. to specify scipy 1.2.1 in the above environment
 ```
 conda create --name Project_One scipy=1.2.1 matplotlib
 ```